google-research/google-research/hspace/README.md

 The first stage in our pipeline is to fit the [GHUM model](http://openaccess.thecvf.com/content_CVPR_2020/papers/Xu_GHUM__GHUML_Generative_3D_Human_Shape_and_Articulated_Pose_CVPR_2020_paper.pdf) to an initial 3d scan of a person.
-We build a representation that supports the plausible animation of both the body and the clothing based on different 2d human motion capture signals.
+We build a representation that supports the plausible animation of both the body and the clothing based on different 3d motion capture signals.

 <p align="center">
   <img src='figures/processing_pipeline.png' width="1000"/>